sanzidasayra/first-repo/readme.md

 # This is readme
-# You are rading me
+# You are reading me
-# You will alwaus read me
+# You will always read me